-Some botnets have even used Twitter to communicate by sending out coded tweets to instruct compromised machines.UnsafeBits, "Botnets Go Public by Tweeting on Twitter," Technology Review, August 17, 2009.
+Some botnets have even used Twitter to communicate by sending out coded tweets to instruct compromised machines.
+UnsafeBits, "Botnets Go Public by Tweeting on Twitter," Technology Review, August 17, 2009.
 Social media can also be a megaphone for loose lips, enabling a careless user to broadcast proprietary information to the public domain.
-A 2009 Congressional delegation to Iraq led by House Minority Leader John Boehner was supposed to have been secret.
+A 2009 Congressional delegation to Iraq was supposed to have been secret.
 But Rep. Peter Hoekstra tweeted his final arrival into Baghdad for all to see, apparently unable to contain his excitement at receiving BlackBerry service in Iraq.
 Hoekstra tweeted, "Just landed in Baghdad.
 I believe it may be first time I've had bb service in Iraq.
 11th trip here."
 You'd think he would have known better.
 At the time, Hoekstra was a ranking member of the House Intelligence Committee!

-- A member of the House Intelligence Committee uses Twitter and reveals his locale on a secret trip. - 12.
-Attacks that are so new that they haven't been clearly identified, and so they haven't made it into security screening systems.
+^{12.} Attacks that are so new that they haven't been clearly identified, and so they haven't made it into security screening systems.